-The internship training period runs for a period of 8 months from either January through August or July through February, with a two month of overlap of training periods.
+The internship training period runs for a period of 8 months from either January through September or July through March, with a two month of overlap of training periods.
 Weekly hours will range from 35-40 hours per week, with no more than 40 hours on-duty within a given week.
-Each music therapy intern's (MTI) work schedule will be created in collaboration with the supervisors based on a number of factors, including the hours and skills required for completion of internship as identified in the individualized training plan.
+Each music therapy intern's (MTI) work schedule will be created in collaboration with the supervisors based on several factors, including the hours and skills required for completion of internship as identified in the individualized training plan.

 Hours will be divided into clinical hours (music therapy sessions) and non-clinical hours (documentation, individual and group supervision, in-service training, internship assignments {e.g., journaling, reading, practicing}, travel time) and may include some evening and weekend hours.
 Each schedule will be unique to the caseload developed over the course of the internship.
-The intern will be responsible for creating a spreadsheet for tracking hours each month.
-The Supervising Therapist and Internship Director will review and sign the spreadsheets at the end of each month.
+The intern will be responsible for maintaining a weekly hours log.
+The Supervising Therapist and Internship Director will review the log periodically and sign off on it at the end of the internship.